 Many of these changes are subtle or gradual, so they go unnoticed without a caregiver present.
 But with a knowledgeable and observant personal care provider, they’re less like to go undetected.

 Well-informed caregivers also know how to respond in unusual and urgent situations.
 Many caregivers have the basic skills for day-to-day caregiving, but when the unexpected happens, you want an experienced and knowledgeable professional.

 The best caregivers have excellent interpersonal skills, and personal care providers are no exception.

 Think about some of the activities that personal care entails.
 Few people feel comfortable dressing, bathing, or going to the bathroom with the assistance of another person.
 It takes an extraordinary level of respect, understanding, and care to put clients at ease during these activities.
 The best personal care providers possess these qualities in spades.

-Skilled caregivers are also capable communicators, both with their clients and their clients’ families.
+Professional caregivers are also capable communicators, both with their clients and their clients’ families.

 Caregivers who communicate poorly will often leave clients confused about why certain care tasks are being performed or feeling like their wishes and preferences aren’t being considered.
-Proper caregiver-client communication can resolve these issues, improving quality of care.
+Proper caregiver-client communication can resolve these issues, improving the quality of care.

 It’s also important that caregivers communicate with family members of their clients.
 Without adequate communication, problems can go unreported, important care tasks can go unperformed (or get performed twice), and trust between care providers and family members might erode.
 Active communication will ensure that everyone is on the same page and working toward the same goals.